-The school administrator/counselor will be overseeing the administration of standardized tests, as prescribed by the state of Ohio, to all students.
+The school administrator/counselor/testing coordinator will be overseeing the administration of standardized tests, as prescribed by the state of Ohio, to all students.
 Students are encouraged to do their best as the results become part of their permanent records and become part of the district report cards.
-If parents have questions or concerns, they may contact our school counselor.
+If parents have questions or concerns, they may contact the school counselor.